snapview/tungstenite-rs/README.md

 --------

 Tungstenite provides a complete implementation of the WebSocket specification.
-TLS is supported on all platforms using native-tls.
+TLS is supported on all platforms using native-tls or rustls available through the `native-tls` and `rustls-tls` feature flags.

 There is no support for permessage-deflate at the moment.
 It's planned.